pbrucla/linux-scavenger-hunt/README.md

 ## Setup ##

-First, choose a secret number with at least 4 digits to share with your team, or keep to yourself if you are working alone.
-Don't forget it!
+First, choose a secret number with at least 4 digits.
+Don't forget it and don't choose the same one as anyone else!
 The secret number makes your clues unique, so other teams can't look over your shoulder.

 Then type:

     python generate_clues.py [secret number]